Tahini Chocolate Date Balls

 Instructions

-• Pour in the tahini, FlavaMix, and pink salt and blend until well combined and smooth.
+2. Pour in the tahini, cacao powder, and salt and blend until well combined and smooth.
 (It should all be sticking together and even forming a big ball.)

 Notes